 - Both parties understand there is no guarantee of a job at the conclusion of the internship.

-Since there’s a level of subjectivity to these questions, they may leave you with some uncertainty.
-If that’s the case, err on the side of caution and consult an employment law attorney.
-And while you’re at it, confirm whether your state has any additional compensation regulations.
+The subjectivity to these questions may leave you with some uncertainty, and that's okay.
+If you are feeling uneasy, err on the side of caution and consult an employment law attorney.
+Additionally, be sure to check your state laws to determine if there are additional compensation regulations you must uphold.

-Pro Tip: Leveraging a tool like the Mineral platform will take the guesswork out of HR compliance by providing you with the tools, information and human expertise you need to feel confident in your choices (plus it's way more affordable than an attorney).
+Pro Tip: Leveraging a tool like the Mineral platform takes the guesswork out of HR compliance by providing you with the tools, information and human expertise you need to feel confident in your choices.
+Plus, it's way more affordable than an attorney!

 3. Develop a recruitment strategy

-These days, the race is on to find the best and the brightest interns — before the competition does.
+These days, the race is on to find the best and the brightest interns.
 Since many companies look at internships as a pipeline for hiring full-time talent, they recruit interns early to get a leg up on the competition.
 The earlier you start the recruitment process, the better.
 Some companies recruit their interns as early as a year ahead of time.
-If that’s not feasible, try to allow at least a few months for recruiting and onboarding.
+If that’s not feasible, you'll want to allow at least a few months for recruiting and onboarding.

 Next, decide where you’ll advertise the internship opportunity.
-If you’re planning to recruit students, reach out to local universities to find out if you can share your posting on their job boards or attend on-campus recruitment events.
+Sites like LinkedIn, Indeed and WayUp are a great place to start.
+That said, make sure you're meeting your audience where they spend their time.
+For example, if you’re planning to recruit students, reach out to local universities to find out if you can share your posting on their job boards or attend on-campus recruitment events.
 You may even be able to partner with a local university or community college to create a formal arrangement where you co-develop a program that allows students to receive academic credit for their time as an intern.

 Pro Tip: Ask your HR technology provider if they offer job boards integrations.
 This can make it quicker and easier for you to post open roles on sites like LinkedIn and then bring applicants and candidates into the system for evaluation and onboarding.